TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 ## Networking

 A Kubernetes cluster has the following:
--   One pod Classless Inter-Domain Routing (CIDR) allocated by the CNI plugin that is distributed across nodes and each pod gets its own IP.
+-   A pod Classless Inter-Domain Routing (CIDR) allocated by the CNI.
+The CNI allocates each node's pod CIDR and assigns each pod's IP.
+It also creates a `cni0` network device on each node to communicate with the `veth0` network device inside a container.
+The pod CIDR to network device mapping on each node is stored inside the node's routing table.
--   One service CIDR allocated by the Kubernetes API server via kube-proxy that contains virtual IPs, which do not have the corresponding network devices, so it is different from the pod CIDR.
+-   A service CIDR allocated by a service mesh like kube-proxy or Istio.
+The service CIDR contains virtual IPs without the corresponding network devices.

 Whenever a node joins the cluster, the CNI configures the node's:
 -   Pod CIDR